 Family Life Education and Advocacy Concentration

 A major in HDFS with a concentration in family life education and advocacy is available for students who are interested in family relations and want to learn how to create and deliver educational programming to enhance family functioning.
 Graduates may qualify for certification as a Family Life Educator by the National Council on Family Relations.
 The goal of this concentration is to prepare students for work with families in a variety of settings including community-based programs, family service agencies, and mental-health agencies, or for graduate studies in a variety of fields.
-This concentration has a one-semester internship requirement.
+This concentration culminates in a one-semester (300 clock hours) internship worth 6 credits.

 MINOR IN HUMAN DEVELOPMENT AND FAMILY STUDIES